New Energy

 [7] The information regarding Beaumont New Ammonia (BNA) in this update does not contain all the underlying context and details that is included in the announcement "Woodside to acquire OCI's Clean Ammonia Project", released 5 August 2024.
 Refer to the announcement for the full explanation of the underpinning assumptions, uncertainties, and context relevant to BNA. https://www.woodside.com/docs/default-source/asx-announcements/2024/woodside-to-acquire-oci's-clean-ammonia-project.pdf?sfvrsn=cf35e9ed_1.

-Woodside uses the term new energy to describe energy technologies, such as hydrogen or ammonia, that are emerging in scale but which are expected to grow during the energy transition due to having lower greenhouse gas emissions at the point of use than conventional fossil fuels.
-This may include new energy products that have been manufactured from fossil fuels.
+Woodside uses the term new energy to describe energy products and technologies, such as hydrogen or ammonia, that are emerging in scale, but which are anticipated to grow during the energy transition due to having lower greenhouse gas emissions at the point of use than conventional fossil fuels.

-The term lower carbon services is used by Woodside to describe technologies, such as CCUS or offsets that could be used by customers to reduce their net greenhouse gas emissions.
+The term lower-carbon services is used by Woodside to describe technologies, such as CCS or carbon offsets that could be used by customers to reduce their net greenhouse gas emissions.

 Hydrogen is the simplest element in the universe.
 It’s abundant, versatile, and can act as an energy carrier, storing and transporting energy in a usable form from one place to another.